It's a New Day in Public Health.

-The county health departments receive and investigate environmental health and sanitation complaints about these facilities.
-The county health departments provide complainants with report findings and corrective actions taken.
+The County Health Departments receive and investigate environmental health and sanitation complaints about these facilites.

-The Florida Statute, Florida Administrative Code rules and the application form can be downloaded by clicking on the title of the document.
+The Florida Statutes, Florida Administrative Code rules, and the Application Form can be downloaded by clicking on the title of the document.
 Most documents are in pdf format.

 - Mobile Home Park Statute, Chapter 513, Florida Statutes